tindandelion/carne-traffic-signs-p2/README.md

 The model was able to correctly identify 100% of the signs it was trained to classify.
 As for new sign classes, the prediction actually was quite close.

+Compared to the accuracy on the provided test dataset (0.935), the accuracy on the new images (1.0) suggests that the model generalizes well over the new images, i. e. there's no indication of overfitting.

 ## Softmax probabilities

 The code to calculate the softmax probabilities for the new images is provided